CEE 7 standard AC plugs and sockets: CEE 7/3 socket and CEE 7/4 plug (German "Schuko"; Type F)

-CEE 7/5 socket and CEE 7/6 plug (French; Type E)
+CEE 7/5 socket and CEE 7/6 plug (Belgian or French; Type E)

+This electrical connector most likely originated in Belgium, where it was introduced in the 1930s by Vynckier Frères as well as Niko.
+France may have adopted it only in the 1950s, replacing German-type Schuko plugs and sockets which had been used since the 1930s.

-The CEE 7/5 socket and CEE 7/6 plug are defined in French standard NF C 61-314 "Plugs and socket-outlets for household and similar purposes" (which also includes CEE 7/7, 7/16 and 7/17 plugs) The socket has a predominantly circular recess which is 15 mm deep with two symmetrical round apertures and a round 4.8 mm earth pin projecting from the socket such that the tip is 23 mm beyond the live contacts, to ensure that the earth is always engaged before live pin contact is made.
+The CEE 7/5 socket and CEE 7/6 plug are defined in several national standards, among them the Belgian NBN C 61‑112, the French NF C 61-314, and the Czech ČSN 35 4516.
+The socket has a predominantly circular recess which is 15 mm deep with two symmetrical round apertures and a round 4.8 mm earth pin projecting from the socket such that the tip is 23 mm beyond the live contacts, to ensure that the earth is always engaged before live pin contact is made.
 The earth pin is centred between the apertures, offset by 10.2 mm.
 The plug (which is often, in error, also referred to as CEE 7/5) has two round pins measuring 4.8 by 19 mm, spaced 19 mm apart and with an aperture for the socket's projecting earth pin.

-This standard is also used in Belgium, Denmark, Poland, Czechia, Slovakia and some other countries.
+The CEE 7/5 socket is in Europe the primary standard of Belgium, Czechia, France, Poland and Slovakia.
+In Denmark including the Faroe Islands and Greenland, both CEE 7/3 and CEE 7/5 are nowadays explicitly allowed alongside Type K. Further countries outside of Europe are listed at Mains electricity by country.

 Although the plug is polarised, CEE 7 does not define the placement of the line and neutral and there is no universally-observed standard.
 However, the Czech and Slovak standards defined that the earth pin should be at the top, if no special reason against, and the line wire had to be on the left side when facing the socket; those requirements are abandoned now.
 The French convention changed circa 2002 from nothing particular, to, if the earth pin was at the top then the line hole in the socket would be on the right looking at the socket.
 However, the socket may not necessarily be installed with the earth pin at the top.
 Packaging in France of sockets is normally marked with correct connection of the cables.
 Polarised pre-fitted plugs on appliances are therefore connected with the brown line wire to the right pin and the blue neutral wire to the left, the earth being connected to the contact at the "top" of the plug.

 CEE 7/2 and 7/4 plugs are not compatible with the CEE 7/5 socket because of the round earthing pin permanently mounted in the socket.